-Professor Rose's research investigates the role of art in health and wellbeing underpinned by the theoretical lens of therapeutic landscapes, as it offers a means through which to conceptualise how particular spaces can contribute to an individual’s mental and physical wellbeing.
-She is interested in the diverse experiences of individuals and generational cohorts as they encounter social constructs, benign or oppressive social policy, and the impact of stigma on their wellbeing.
+Emma Rose's research concerns the role of art in health and wellbeing underpinned by the theoretical lens of therapeutic landscapes, as it offers a means through which to conceptualise how particular spaces can contribute to an individual’s mental and physical wellbeing.
+Her research utilizes this concept to investigate the role of participatory arts interventions for groups marginalised by society.
+Recent projects have engaged with women refugees affected by gender-based violence, refugees who are survivors of torture, the ageing population, those living with dementia, and transgender people.

-Recent projects are engaged with transgender groups, older people at risk of social exclusion, people living with dementia, and migrants, refugees and asylum seekers who have been traumatised by specific events in their homeland, or their journey in search of a safe haven.
-She recently (2015) received funding for an ESRC funded 1+3 collaborative studentship for PhD research in collaboration with Professor Christine Milligan (Department of Health Research) for the project titled: Assessing the health and wellbeing benefits of engagement in participatory arts activities for older people living with dementia.
+She received funding for an ESRC funded 1+3 collaborative studentship for PhD research (2015-2019) in collaboration with Professor Christine Milligan (Department of Health Research) for the project titled: Assessing the health and wellbeing benefits of engagement in participatory arts activities for older people living with dementia.

 Most recent publications: